How about: Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights > Barril Beach

 The marker and sea groyne at the northern edge of Ilha de Tavira

-There is a second ferry route which operates all year round and departs from the Quatro Aquas pier, which is 2km south of Tavira.
-There is also a large car park near the pier.
-The ferry journey takes 10 minutes and the cost of the ride is 1.50/0.90 (adult/child)
+There is a second ferry route which operates all year round and departs from the Quatro Aquas pier, which is 2km south of Tavira and there is a large car park close to the pier.
+The ferry journey takes 10 minutes and the cost of the ride is 1.50/0.90 (adult/child).
+On the Ilha de Tavira it is a 200m walk from the harbour to the beach and the route passes the campsite and beach cafes.

 The Praia de Terra Estreita beach

 The Praia de Terra Estreita beach is virtually undiscovered by tourism and is one of the quietest beaches of the Algarve.
-The beach is located on the middle section of the Ilha de Tavira, approximately 2km from the Praia de Tavira.
-There is just a single beach bar/café while to either side of the main section of the beach are deserted stretches of beach.
+The beach is located on the middle section of the Ilha de Tavira, approximately 2km from the Praia de Tavira and the Praia do Barril.
+The beach lies in front of the small fishing town of Santa Luiza and there is a direct ferry from the town.

 The Terra Estreita beach

-The parasols and sun lounger hire is some of the most expensive in the region costing 18Euros for the day hire, a better option is to just bring your own towels.
+On the beach, there is just a single beach bar/café while to either side of the beach are deserted stretches of coastline.
 There is no direct ferry from Tavira and the only connection is from the small fishing town of Santa Luzia, 3 km to the east of Tavira.
 During the summer the ferry departs every 15 minutes and the return trip costs 2.00.
 The Praia da Terra Estreita is the beach to visit to escape the crowds and the quiet and relaxed ambience makes the beach a favourite of all who make the effort to travel here.